Sustainability at the RBC Heritage

 - More than 100 recycling receptacles were available to help reduce the amount of waste being sent to local landfills.

 - Concessions were served in compostable or recyclable food packaging (no Styrofoam), with condiments served in bulk, where possible.

 - Unused food was donated to Second Helpings, a local organization that collects and distributes food to agencies serving the disadvantaged.

 - All cardboard from the Tournament and Clubhouse was baled and recycled.

-Roughly 4,000 people cycled 25,000 miles to and from the 2016 event, the carbon equivalent of powering one home for nearly an entire year.
+- It is estimated that 4,000 people cycled a total of 25,000 miles to and from the 2016 event.
+This is the carbon equivalent of powering one home for nearly an entire year.

-Harbour Town Golf Links is accessible by bicycle and racks are located within walking distance of the Harbour Town Clubhouse and around the perimeter of the golf course.
+- Harbour Town Golf Links is accessible by bicycle, with bicycle parking located within walking distance of the Harbour Town Clubhouse and the perimeter of the golf course.

 Environmentally responsible golf course operations

 - Harbour Town Golf Links, along with the two other courses in The Sea Pines Resort, received the GEO Certified® distinction in 2015.
 Only ten golf facilities in the U.S. have been awarded this honor for measurably advancing comprehensive sustainability.

 - Since 2006, Harbour Town Golf Links has been certified as an Audubon Cooperative Sanctuary.
 Less than 5 percent of U.S. golf courses have this prestigious environmental designation.